onedata/onedata-deployments/openfaas/ansible/README.md

 The scripts can be started on the same or different VM (ansible-vm).
 The Oneprovider service is expected to be running on the same or different VM (oneprovider-vm).

-In a specific case, all the three vms can be 'localhost'.
+In a specific case, all the three VMs can be the same one.

 ## Prerequisites
 - ssh access from ansible-vm to openfaas-vm and oneprovider-vm
-- python3 on all nodes
+- python3 on all VMs
 - oneprovider version >= 21.02.5

 ### ansible-vm